5 Tips to Bring Your New Year’s Resolutions to Life

 4.Automate.
 A really great tip to help you keep your financial goals is to set up some auto payments.
 You could have a travel fund account, an RRSP account a fun money account or any account for any goal you have set financially.
 Then, simply set up an automatic debit from your checking account to your goals accounts each pay day or each month.
 You will be telling your money where to go, rather than wondering where it went and at the end of the year, when you cash in for that treat, you will celebrate.

-To really excel with your financial goals, you will want to do up a budget (link to joy in budgeting blog) and it does not need to be fancy or complicated.
+To really excel with your financial goals, you will want to do up a budget and it does not need to be fancy or complicated.
 This way you know how much money is coming in, what your fixed and variable expenses are and what your goals are.
 You set up your automated transfers to meet your obligations as well as your savings goals.
 This may be a new habit so have some grace with yourself.

 Eventually, it will become part of your life